rkooyenga/rkooyenga.github.io/_posts/2025-03-28-adding-favicons-to-jekyll-part2.md

 created_at: 2025-03-28T01:28:00-07:00
 last_modified_at: 2025-03-28T01:28:00-07:00
 ---

-## Adding Favicons to Jekyll Part 2

 OK we made an icon we like, edited it, compressed it.
 It's web ready and time to add, but we aren't using a flat html page.
 It's a generated static page by the Jekyll builder.
-Easy enough to hardcode around and explicitly refernce the path, but is that what we want?
+Easy enough to just hardcode a tag and path and force it in but, but is that what we want?
 Lets try and fit it in more seamlessly so we improve the process for next time.
-Thinking in that model sometimes seems like an overthinking waste of time.
-And with nothing else to justify it perhaps there's truth there.

-I mentioned some reasoning in the close of part 1 like others following your code in an organization, that's big but I can't relate as much as that's never been my world.
-But I like making stuff, learning, and creating things that make my process easier is entertaining, I appreciate it later.
-Most important ask yourself when looking at the whole thing upon completion is that improvement something others would find value in to a significant degree?
-In other words did you just potentially make a product.
+Thinking in that model matters sometimes even on the smallest projects.
+For me making stuff, learning, and creating things that make my process easier, is entertaining.
+Plus you appreciate it later.
+And a question to ask yourself when looking at the whole thing upon completion is, is that improvement something others would find value in?
+In other words did you just potentially make a product with a existing market and an open door?
 Can't stress that enough.
-Lots of things I thought I made for me years later other people are selling.
-Sometimes follow the whole process to mimic what others are doing, to understand their pain points so you know what solutions to build!
+Lots of things I thought I made for me, years later other people are selling.
+Sometimes follow the whole process to mimic what others are doing, to understand their pain points so you know what solutions to build.

 Back to the favicon.
-I'm seeing some people just hardcode it in on stack exchange.
-Interesting but welcome sight.
-Because if the by-the-book nerds don't particularly care neither do I. Well I would like to get it to improve down the road changes so I have something in mind here.
-The config file ``_config.yml``, you can add your own variables.
+I have an idea of how I'm going to approach this but just want to glance at Stack Exchange and make sure what's in my head isn't completely off.
+I'm seeing some people just hardcode it in.
+Interesting but a welcome sight.
+Because if the by-the-book nerds don't particularly care neither do I. Well normally but in this case I do think a couple extra steps seem like they'll pay off.
+First thought is thee config file ``_config.yml``, you can add your own variables.

 I'm adding these to my config file: